 (Psst: The FTC wants me to remind you that this website contains affiliate links.
 That means if you make a purchase from a link you click on, I might receive a small commission.
 This does not increase the price you’ll pay for that item nor does it decrease the awesomeness of the item. ~ Daisy)

 Want to know how to get started on your life of epic Cheapskatery?
 It’s easy.
 Stop spending money.
+I’m talking about a total spending freeze.

 Duh.
 No joke.